 The William P. Van Wagenen Fellowship was established by the estate of Dr. Van Wagenen, who was one of the founders and the first President of the Harvey Cushing Society, now the American Association of Neurological Surgeons.

-The Van Wagenen Fellowship was designed to provide freedom in scientific development without the restrictive limitations usually imposed by many research grants and fellowships.
+In considering what contribution of a permanent nature he might make to neurosurgery, Dr. Van Wagenen chose to provide support to a post neurosurgical resident for foreign travel for scientific enrichment, prior to beginning an academic career in neurological surgery.
+The Van Wagenen Fellowship was designed to give freedom in scientific development without the restrictive limitations usually imposed by many research grants and fellowships.

 - $120,000 stipend for living and travel expenses to a foreign country for a period of 12 months.

 - A family travel and living allowance of $6,000 is available if spouse and/or children are accompanying the Fellow.

 - $15,000 of research support is available to the University, hospital or laboratory, which has agreed to sponsor the Van Wagenen Fellow.

 - If needed, $5,000 is available for medical insurance.

 Candidacy for the fellowship is open to all senior neurosurgical residents in approved neurosurgery residency programs and whose intent is to pursue an academic career in neurological surgery.
 The country of study must be different than the country of residence.